Smart City Initiatives

 - Zonstation 1: Installation of solar panels on the roofs of metro stations.

-- Comfort cooling: a plant which utilizes the low temperature of the nearby river IJ for the cooling of buildings in the Amsterdam Houthaven district.
+- Comfort cooling: a plant that uses the low temperature of the nearby river IJ for the cooling of buildings in the Amsterdam Houthaven district.

 - Vehicle2Grid: Vehicle-to-grid, a concept developed to use electric cars as backup power during outages, also provides solutions for storage of renewable electricity in the Netherlands.